MicrosoftDocs/windows-itpro-docs/education/windows/windows-11-se-overview.md

 ## Available apps

 Windows 11 SE comes with some preinstalled apps.
-The following apps can also run on Windows 11 SE, and are deployed using the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
-For more information on adding and deploying education apps, see [ADD LINK TO LAURA'S ARTICLE]().
+The following apps can also run on Windows 11 SE, and are deployed using the [Intune for Education portal](https://intuneeducation.portal.azure.com).
+For more information on adding and deploying education apps, see [Add apps in Intune for Education](/intune-education/add-desktop-apps-edu).

 ---
 | Application | Min version | Vendor |